 In this case, it was my familiarity with the place that was a basis for my expectations.
 I wouldn’t have been as disappointed, if I knew nothing about Urbino and just happen to stumble upon it.
 It’s been about 13 years since my visit and I keep hoping that they were able to bring in more items to fill the palace since then.
 Would I go back there?
 Only if I was conveniently in the area.

 Ahhh Barcelona.
 I had such high hopes for you.

 Barcelona is home to the famous Sagrada Família church and many other architectural wonders by the modernist architect Antoni Gaudí.
 From what I’ve seen, it was all worth a quick look.
 We quickly discovered that to see any of the attractions, we had to buy tickets and usually way ahead of time.
-While many European attractions offer tickets that can be purchased ahead of time, they also have an option of buying them on location.
+While you can purchase admission tickets to many European attractions ahead of time, you often have an option of buying them on location.
 Not in Barcelona.
 We had issues getting tickets online and had to wait for available times later in our trip.
 The Parc Güell was particularly disappointing at 9 Euros a person.
 Turns out they’ve only been charging admission for about three years.
 Great.

 We found Barcelona very underwhelming.
 It was a nice city, but somehow did nothing for us.
 It’s hard to describe other than meh.
 Food, drinks and weather were great, which made up for the other disappointments.

 Another place that I would probably not rush to get back to.